Skip to article frontmatterSkip to article content

 N=NoektN=N_{o}\,e^{-kt}

-in which is NoN_{o} the initial number present, NN is the number present at time tt, kk is still the decay constant and ee is the number 2.7182818..
-Remember that the half‐life is the time required for half of the nuclei present to decay.
-If the above equation is solved for the time at which NN is one half of NoN_{o}, the result is:
+where τ\tau is the half-life.
+Half‐life is the time required for half of the nuclei present to decay.
+If equation (1) is solved for the time at which NN is one half of NoN_{o}, the result is:

 τ=ln2korτ=0.693k\tau = \frac{\ln 2}{k} \quad \text{or} \quad \tau = \frac{0.693}{k}